American Crow Negative Footprint

 $10.00

 The American Crow ranges over much of North America.
 This species is an omnivore, with a diet consisting of fruits, grains, insects, small vertebrates and carrion.
-A flock of crows, which may contain as many as a thousand individuals, is called a murder.
+Crows are a perching bird and have two strong backward pointing toes.
+Crows have rough feet and leave a “jointed” print.

 - Description